-Our corporate insolvency solicitors act for company insolvency.
-Acting for directors facing insolvency proceedings by creditors or insolvency claims by liquidators.
+Our experienced corporate insolvency lawyers act for companies and directors facing insolvency and proceedings by creditors or insolvency claims by liquidators.

-We can assist at all stages of a corporate insolvency matter, whether it be prior to proceedings being commenced e.g. a Statutory Demand or a Letter of Claim has been received, or following a Winding Up Petition being presented at Court, or following a Winding Up Order being obtained.
+Our team can assist at all stages of a corporate insolvency matter, whether it be prior to proceedings being commenced e.g. a Statutory Demand or a Letter of Claim has been received, following a Winding Up Petition being presented at Court, or following a Winding Up Order being obtained.

-We are able to provide advice and assistance in regards to the full range of corporate insolvency disputes.
+We are able to provide expert advice and assistance in regard to the full range of corporate insolvency disputes.
 Below are a few examples of the areas our team have experience in:

 - Advising businesses at the outset of corporate insolvency proceedings, to devise a tailored strategy going forward.

-- Acting on behalf of companies and it’s directors in respect of claims brought by Corporate Insolvency Practitioners, Official Receivers or Liquidators that have arisen from the insolvency.
+- Acting on behalf of companies and it’s directors in respect of claims brought by Insolvency Practitioners, Official Receiver or Liquidators that have arisen from the insolvency.
 There are many actions that can be taken against directors personally.
-Claims include for wrongful or fraudulent trading, misfeasance (breach of duty) including negligence, unlawful dividends, preferences and transactions at an undervalue.
+Claims include wrongful trading, misfeasance (breach of duty) including negligence, unlawful dividends, preferences and transactions at an undervalue.

-- Advising companies that have received a Statutory Demand or some form of notice of intended insolvency proceedings, which can result in taking steps to issue Injunction proceedings to prevent presentation of the winding up petition or advertisement of same, or taking steps to negotiate a settlement to avoid Court proceedings.
+- Advising companies that have received a Statutory Demand or some form of notice of intended insolvency proceedings, which can result in taking steps to issue Injunction proceedings to prevent presentation of the winding up petition or advertisement of same, or taking steps to negotiate a settlement to avoid Court.

 - Advising the company and it’s directors on the insolvency options available, in situations when it is more beneficial or necessary to take proactive voluntary insolvency steps.
 These may include Company Voluntary Arrangements (CVAs) or Members Voluntary Arrangements (MVAs) or Administration.
 Often, such vehicles are much more beneficial for a company and it’s directors than allowing the company to be compulsorily wound up by creditors.